smasonuk/falken-vector-tui/README.md

 falken-vector-tui --top-k <n>
 ```

+`--state-dir` controls where Falken Vector stores its local state.
+Relative
-`--state-dir` overrides the SDK state directory.
-Relative paths are resolved
+paths are resolved from the launch directory.

-from the directory where the TUI is launched.
-If no state directory is provided,
-the app uses `FALKENGO_STATE_DIR`; if that is also empty it falls back to
+State directory selection order:

+1. `--state-dir <path>`
+2. `FALKENGO_STATE_DIR`
-`.falkengo` under the current working directory.
+3. `.falkengo` under the launch directory

-`--retrieval` and `--top-k` configure SDK defaults.
-The current Ask and Search
+`--retrieval` and `--top-k` set SDK defaults.
+The current TUI Ask and Search
-screens submit hybrid retrieval requests with the app constant `TOPK = 16`.
+screens send explicit hybrid retrieval requests with `TOPK = 16`.

 ## Navigation

-Use the navigation bar or these keys:
+Use the top navigation bar or these keys:

 | Key | Action |
 | --- | --- |